tedconf/js-crushinator-helpers/README.md

 ### align
 String.
 When cropping an image (including "best fit" cropping) it's sometimes useful to dynamically specify an image edge at which cropping should begin.
 Cropping may be aligned to the `"top"`, `"bottom"`, `"left"`, `"right"`, or `"middle"` of the image.

-The default alignment is `"top"` since this is best suited for cropping TED Talks images.

 Example:

 ```